tarwn/lessthandot-hugo/blogs/content/posts/2011-07-12-t-sql-tuesday-20-t.md

 INNER JOIN SalesOrder ON SalesOrder.CustomerID = Customer.CustomerID
 ```

 It's a pain to reference a field with the full table name.
-And while this query is readable, what table does “OrderDate” reside in?
+And while this query is readable, what table does "OrderDate" reside in?
 Can you easily tell?

 Try this version instead: